Abronia matudai

-Abronia matudai, Matuda's arboreal alligator lizard, is a species of endangered arboreal alligator lizard in the family Anguidae.
-The species, which was originally described in 1946 by Norman Hartweg and Joseph Tihen, is endemic to Central America.
+Abronia matudai, also known commonly as Matuda's arboreal alligator lizard and escorpión arborícola de Matuda in New World Spanish, is a species of endangered arboreal alligator lizard in the family Anguidae.
+The species, which was originally described in 1946 by Norman Hartweg and Joseph Tihen, is native to Middle America.

 Etymology

 The specific name, matudai, is in honor of Eizi Matuda, a Japanese-born Mexican botanist.

-Geographic range
+Geographic distribution

-A. matudai is native to southwestern Guatemala and southeastern Chiapas, Mexico.
+Abronia matudai is found in southwestern Guatemala and southeastern Chiapas, Mexico.

 Habitat

-A. matudai is found at elevations of 1,950 to 2,630 m.
+Abronia matudai is found at elevations of 1,950 to 2,630 m.

 Description

-Dorsally, A. matudai is green in life (fading to blue gray in alcohol), with about 11 dark crossbars on the head and body, and a corresponding number on the tail.
+Dorsally, Abronia matudai is green in life (fading to blue gray in alcohol), with about 11 dark crossbars on the head and body, and a corresponding number on the tail.
 The holotype has a snout-to-vent length (SVL) of 77 mm, and the tail is approximately the same length.